mike10004/smatterscripts/README.md

 ## Adding a program to the set of installed files

-Add a macro to generate the script in the `compile` target:
+Add a macro to generate the executable script in the `compile` target:

-    <generate-script relpath="path/to/foo.py">foo</generate-script>
+    <generate-executable module="mod.foo">foo</generate-script>

+This creates a launcher program in the `launchers` module and an executable script in `/bin`.

-Add a macro to create the symbolic link:
+Then add a macro to create the symbolic link on your local filesystem:

-    <install-script>histo</install-script>
+    <install-script>foo</install-script>

+This creates a symbolic link in `$HOME/.local/bin`.
+To create the link elsewhere, specify the destination as the `install_dir` property:

+    $ ant -Dinstall_dir=/path/somewhere/else install